utdata/icj-setting-up/vscode-goodies.md

 ## Preferences

+The way preferences worked changed in the middle of the semester.
+The list below can be a guide to find and change settings, but the JSON object itself is useless now.

-Go to the Code > Preferenes > Settings and you'll get two windows.
+~~Go to the Code > Preferenes > Settings and you'll get two windows.
 On the left are all the default settings.
-You can search for different settings, and then copy them into the JavaScript array on the right and then override them.
+You can search for different settings, and then copy them into the JavaScript array on the right and then override them.~~

-The user settings I have right now:
+The user settings I used to set up:

 ```javascript
 {